muhammad-tamim/JavaScript-notes/README.md

 admin.sayHello(); // Cannot read properties of null (reading 'sayHello')
 ```

-If we used this.name instead of user.name inside the console, then the code would work:
+If we used this.name instead of user.name, then the code work:

 ```js
 let user = {